 Install the EFI Cloud Connector on a Fiery server

-You can install the EFI Cloud Connector on a Fiery server.
+For FS400 and earlier, the EFI Cloud Connector must first be installed on the Fiery server.

 Before you install the EFI Cloud Connector, the Fiery server must be idle and connected to the Internet.